 Chung-in Moon is an academic with an unrivaled breadth of experience in contemporary Korean politics and international relations in Northeast Asia.

-A professor of political science at Yonsei University, Seoul, he is a former chairman of the Presidential Committee on the Northeast Asian Cooperation Initiative – a cabinet-level post in the Korean government – and has served as Ambassador for International Security Affairs at the South Korean Ministry of Foreign Affairs and Trade.
+A Distinguished University Professor at Yonsei University, Seoul and Krause Distinguished Fellow of School of Global Strategy and Policy at University of California, San Diego, he is a former chairman of the Presidential Committee on the Northeast Asian Cooperation Initiative – a cabinet-level post in the Korean government – and has served as Ambassador for International Security Affairs at the South Korean Ministry of Foreign Affairs and Trade.
 He has also served as Dean of Yonsei University's Graduate School of International Studies.

-He has published more than 40 books and 230 articles in edited volumes and scholarly journals.
-His recent publications include The Sunshine Policy: In Defense of Engagement as a Path to peace in Korea, The United States and Northeast Asia: Debates, Issues, and New Order, Handbook of Korean Unification, Arms Control on the Korean Peninsula, War and Peace in Asia, and Ending the Cold War in Korea.
+He has published more than 50 books and 300 articles in edited volumes and scholarly journals.
+His recent publications include Exploring the Future of China, The Sunshine Policy: In Defense of Engagement as a Path to peace in Korea, The United States and Northeast Asia: Debates, Issues, and New Order, and Handbook of Korean Unification.

 Veteran financial journalist David Plott has been based in Asia for two decades.
 He has been a senior adviser to Berita Satu media group in Jakarta, Indonesia since 2007 and played a lead role in founding the Jakarta Globe newspaper for the group in 2008.